Dr-Isam-ALJAWARNEH/ds-project-gmms-for-airq/instructions.md

 ### `N.B.` references are available in the end of this instruction file!

 ## `TODO:`
-- [ ] Using the algorithms that you have developed, (being it GMM, KDE, MDN), generate sufficient amount of new `data samples`.
-The size of the `generated` data should be the same as the size of the `original` data that has been used for training for generating the data.
+- [ ] Using the algorithms that you have developed, (being it GMM, KDE, MDN, etc.,), generate sufficient amount of new `data samples`.
+The size of the `generated` data should be either the same as the size of the `original` data that has been used for training for generating the data, or a `representative sample` taken from the original data.
+This is so to be able to calibrate for accuracy comparisons later on (as discussed [here](#metics-performance)).
 You should generate sufficient amount of `new samples` to be able to perform subsequent tests.
 For example, generate 100K (one hundred thousands) new samples.
 Thereafter, you need to test the accuracy and the quality of the generated data based on several query workloads as follows (**N.B.** first, for the NYC Air Quality (AQ) data, the target variable is `pm25`)
+# metics performance
     - geo-statistics queries (e.g., `count` and `average`).
 Example query is `"what is the average pm25 each neighborhood of NYC"`, OR `"what is the pm25 readings count in each neighborhood in NYC"`.
         - those queries can be tested using the RMSE, and MAPE.
     - Top-N. Example query: "what are the Top-N neighborhoods in NYC in terms of pm25 values"